ZTiKnl/sara/README.md

 As I understand, 90% of problems with Sonus are related to billing issues in Google Cloud
 #### Known:
-The voice module works, but responses are NOT connected to it (yet)
-~~The speech recognition module works, but only displays onscreen, and does not process it (yet)~~ There will be an option for both these functions very soon!
+The vision module works, but all it does is take a picture every 15 sec, no further processing available at this moment

 ### Todo:
 - [ ] General